arturgut/status-sonar/ROADMAP.md

 - [ ] Create Kubernetes Deployment

 # Version 0.6 'Enhanced Sonar'
+- [ ] Update API services to export internal metrics in prometheus format
 - [ ] API - Add metrics database (TSDB or Prometheus)
 - [ ] API & UI - SSL validation (show for how long the certificate will be valid for)
 - [ ] UI - Status color changes depends on status (red for HTTP 5xx, Orange for HTTP 4xx, Green for HTTP 2xx)

 # Version 0.6 'Multiregion Status Sonar'
 - [ ] API - Add support for multiregion checking